mycodedstuff/db-migration/README.md

 ##### 5. Send Database Difference List Options

-Option `listDifference` if set to `True` allows to send the list of differences in haskell code and database.
-Beware this will cause higher memory utilization if number of shards is large
+Option `listDifference` if set to `True` allows to send the return the differences in Haskell and database as DDL queries.
+Beware this will cause higher memory utilization for higher number of schemas or more no of entities.
-If this is `False` library will discard the list and send only `DB_NOT_IN_SYNC` message .
+If this is `False` library will discard the list and send only `DB_NOT_IN_SYNC` or `DB_IN_SYNC` message for each schema accordingly.
 By default it's set to True.

 Sample Usage